-Efficient Deposit Rate Guide, Rate reasonability check on tenured deposit, Interest rate control limits, regular testing of sensitivity of net interest income, duration gap analysis to test the impact of interest rate movement on the Bank's earnings and net worth
+Efficient Deposit Rate Guide, Rate reasonability check on tenured deposit, Interest rate control limits, regular testing of sensitivity of net interest income, duration gap analysis to test the impact of interest rate movement on the Bank's earnings and net worth the 90 days maturity bucket.

-We have modelled the impact of increased cost of funds on the Bank's FCY source of deposit within the 90 days maturity bucket.
 A possible rollover of these funds may result in the demand of a higher premium upon crystallization of this risk.
-We examined the impact of downgrade risk culminating in resulting in a 200bps increase in cost of funds on the FCY borrowings.
+We examined the impact of downgrade risk culminating in a 10% increase in cost of funds on the FCY borrowings.